 Modern day pawnbroking began during the Middle Ages in Italy.
 This way of borrowing money has been used for around 3000 years, before the introduction of banks.
 Today people use pawnbrokers as a way of getting cash for belongings.
 The way that they operate is by a customer pledging an item that they own for a set loan duration, usually around six months.
 The pawnbroker will assess the value of the item.
 They then will offer 50 – 60 percent of the item’s value in the form of a cash personal loan.

 The pawnbroker charges the customer a rate of interest on the loan at around 7% – 8% per calendar month that they hold their item.
 A customer that can pay off the loan before the set period ends up paying the original loan value plus the interest rate.
 For a customer that is unable to pay back the loan, for example, they are unemployed, the pawnbroker sells their item to cover the loan and interest.
 The pawnbroker returns any leftover funds to the customer.
-If you are considering this option and are unemployed, Personal Loans Now finds loans for unemployed without losing any sentimental items.
+If you are considering this option and are unemployed, Personal Loans Now funds personal loans for unemployed people without losing any sentimental items.

 Pawnbrokers serve all kinds of people, from every kind of background, that have a cash flow problem.
 The National Pawnbrokers Association report that around 4% of the UK population regularly use pawnbrokers.
 Their studies show that 60 % of their customers were women.
 The average age group of the people is between the ages of 25 to 40 and employed.
 The people who use these services are not necessarily poverty stricken.
 They are likely, however, to have a cash flow problem at the particular time when they need best personal loans.